wwgc/ppbook-en/part2/ppconsole/message-history.md

     conversation message number
     conversation latest message's content, send time

-Click conversation message number link, it will open a conversation window, in which you can view message history of this conversation.
+Click conversation message number link, it will open a conversation window.
+You can view message history of this conversation window.

 #### Message History